VladimirBelousov/script_packer/README.md

 ### Dependencies

-- Currently the srcpck works under Windows platform only, because it uses WinAPI in part of file operations and threading, with the exception of these it depends on C runtime only
+- Currently the srcpck works under Windows platform only, because it uses WinAPI in part of file operations and a process management, with the exception of these it depends on C runtime only
 - Currently commandline arguments are passed to the embedded script as a parameters of the "set --" command, therefore that works only for bash scripts only
 - To build from sources one need the bash, sed and gcc utilities